Celebrating our 2020 DFCM Award of Excellence Winners

 Congratulations to all of our 2020 Award of Excellence winners!
 Your efforts and contributions have helped to make this department one of the leading academic departments of family and community medicine around the world.
 Thank you for all your hard work and dedication to making this department the amazing institution that it is.

-- To find our program-level award winners for 2020, please click here.
+- See our program-level award winners for 2020.

-- To find our external award winners for 2020, please click here.
+- See our external award winners for 2020.

 Academic Family Physician of the Year